DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 - This is the fastest option
 - Again, gives a single point where we can empower the player and say "Ok, now the run starts!" after they finish the question
 - Easiest to implement in terms of level design
+- The current question system is a little labor-intensive.
+	- Having to come up with 3 questions with 3 answers each time is a lot of work.
+Also, the process of making the data objects for the questions is A LOT of work.

 ##### Cons
 - Might feel a little uneventful if the player doesn't spend enough time making the decision about their loadout.
-"I did all that for one question?"
+"I did all that for one question?
+This ENTIRE room is for one question???"

 ###

-# Alternate Idea 1: Loadout Questions